the several books Edgar Rice Burroughs consulted in his research on Apaches,

 youths and maidens."

-writes: "At a little distance a warrior cast hoddentin into the air and prayed: "Guin-ju-le,
+writes: "At a little distance a warrior cast hoddentin into the air and

-ERB found in Chapter II of The Medicine Men of the Apache.
+words and phrases ERB found in Chapter II of The Medicine Men of the

-the Cibeque Apache holy man Nakay-do-klunni, which proved to
+concerning the Cibeque Apache holy man Nakay-do-klunni, which proved to

 be of great use to Burroughs.
 On page 505 Bourke wrote: "The Apache medicine-man,

 Nakay-do-klunni, called by the whites 'Bobbydoklinny,' exercised great

 of Nakay-do-klunni as evil, self-serving, and destructive to his own people